seedOnTheForestFloor/Report-WHG-To-Authorities/README.md

 Re: Ethereum Foundation, Slock.it GBMH, and Bity SA Petition to Intervene

-Dear Ms. Monroe:
+To Whom May Concern:

-[I/We] respectfully request to intervene in the illegal seizure of Ether by Ethereum Foundation, Slock.it GBMH, and Bity SA.
+[I/We] respectfully request to investigate and preferably intervene in the illegal seizure of 7,000,000 original Ether by Ethereum Foundation, Slock.it GBMH, and Bity SA.
+Who tried to coordinate a sell of the illegally obtained original Ether to coordinate crashing the price of the original Ethereum to convince users to adopt their new version of Ethereum that has features to enable the Ethereum Foundation to change any past transaction, stop smart contracts,  allow third parties to replace the code of a smart contract.

 Due to gross negligence of Ethereum Foundation, a non-profit promoting and trading a security created on their cryptocurrency Ethereum called DAO,